 For a self-drive Iceland road trip like the one we mentioned, you have a couple of options.
 You can book everything yourself, including the hire car (compare prices here) and hotels (see hotels here).
 This will give you lots of flexibility, but is of course more work on your part.

 Another option is to book a self-drive trip.
-On one of our trips to Iceland we did a self-drive trip for eight days, and all our hotels, the hire car and all our breakfasts were included as part of the package.
+On one of our trips to Iceland we did a self-drive trip for eight days with this company, and all our hotels, the hire car and all our breakfasts were included as part of the package.

 You can also often work with companies to add a day or customize tours a bit and obviously self-drive tours are pretty flexible as only your hotels, car, and any tours are booked so you can always detour a bit from the suggested itinerary.